Why You're Still Not Over Them (Even Though You Know It's Over)

 If you keep wondering whether this is temporary, start with: Will He Come Back?

-If you’re looking for statistics or patterns (because uncertainty is unbearable), read: How Often Do Exes Get Back Together? and Exes Getting Back Together: How Often It Happens (And What It Really Means).
+If you’re looking for patterns or reassurance, read: How Often Do Exes Get Back Together? and Exes Getting Back Together.

-If you have to stay connected to them (and that complicates everything)
+When you still have to stay connected to them

 Sometimes moving on isn’t clean because life still overlaps.

-If you’re trying to stay friendly: Friends With an Ex: Is It Healthy (And Can It Actually Work)?
+If you’re trying to stay friendly: Friends With an Ex.

-If you’re forced to stay professional: Working With an Ex: How to Stay Professional (Even When It’s Hard)
+If you’re forced to stay professional: Working With an Ex.

 If that’s the question haunting you, read: Did I Mean as Much to Them as They Meant to Me? and Are They Hurting Too?.